Badge

 What was the total financial impact of these incidents on MGM Resorts International ?

-Total Financial Loss: The total financial loss from these incidents is estimated to be $600 million.
+Total Financial Loss: The total financial loss from these incidents is estimated to be $300 million.

 How does MGM Resorts International detect and respond to cybersecurity incidents ?

-Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with experian, and remediation measures with identity theft protection services offered, and incident response plan activated with likely (for mgm and caesars, given public disclosure), and third party assistance with stealth iss group (cybersecurity consulting mentioned), and law enforcement notified with yes (17-year-old hacker arrested; case in juvenile court), and communication strategy with limited (some breaches never made the news), and and and third party assistance with ir retainers, third party assistance with forensics teams, third party assistance with third-party monitoring, and containment measures with network isolation, containment measures with edr uplift, containment measures with ai-driven triage, and remediation measures with security rebuild, remediation measures with audit controls, remediation measures with tooling refresh, and recovery measures with data review/ediscovery, recovery measures with system restore, and communication strategy with sec-mandated disclosure (4 business days), communication strategy with customer notification, communication strategy with call center support, and enhanced monitoring with post-breach audits, enhanced monitoring with continuous threat detection..
+Detection and Response: The company detects and responds to cybersecurity incidents through an remediation measures with identity theft protection services offered, and incident response plan activated with likely (for mgm and caesars, given public disclosure), and third party assistance with stealth iss group (cybersecurity consulting mentioned), and law enforcement notified with yes (17-year-old hacker arrested; case in juvenile court), and communication strategy with limited (some breaches never made the news), and and third party assistance with ir retainers, third party assistance with forensics teams, third party assistance with third-party monitoring, and containment measures with network isolation, containment measures with edr uplift, containment measures with ai-driven triage, and remediation measures with security rebuild, remediation measures with audit controls, remediation measures with tooling refresh, and recovery measures with data review/ediscovery, recovery measures with system restore, and communication strategy with sec-mandated disclosure (4 business days), communication strategy with customer notification, communication strategy with call center support, and enhanced monitoring with post-breach audits, enhanced monitoring with continuous threat detection..

 Incident Details